pgoyal94/election_analysis/README.md

 - The county with the largest number of votes was Denver.

 ### Election Audit Summary
+Election Commission - We would like to bring to your attention the versatility of the provided script.

 The python script is able to be used in the future for analyzing additional elections results.
-Assuming the data is structured similarly (same number of columns, containing the same data in the same order from column 0 to column 2) and the result you are seeking is the same, a user would be able to run this code as is on any set of data and be provided with accurate results.
+Assuming the data is structured similarly (same number of columns, containing the same data in the same order from column 0 to column 2) and the result you are seeking is the same, a user would be able to run this code as is by calling any set of data (.csv) and be provided with accurate results.

 Original Data: